01-edu/public/subjects/devops/joker-num/README.md

 Create the script `joker-num.sh` which will receive the number to guess as argument.
 The number should be between 1 and 100 (inclusive).
 The player will then have 5 tries to guess the number.
 To achieve this you will have to use a `for` loop.

-When guessing a valid number the output will be:
+When you're trying to guess the secret number with a valid input, your program must output some tips as follow:

+- First you will need to prompt a message so that the player knows what he must do: `"Enter your guess (<tries_left> tries left)`.
-- Number bigger than the secret one: `Go down`.
+- If the number is bigger than the secret one: `Go down`.
-- Number smaller than the secret one: `Go up`.
+- If the number si smaller than the secret one: `Go up`.
-- Number equal than the secret one: `Congratulations, you found the number!`.
+- If the number is the correct one: `Congratulations, you found the number in <number_of_tries> moves!`.
-- Ran out of tries: `You lost, the number was <number>`.
+- If you ran out of tries: `You lost, the number was <number>`.

 ### Usage